StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/BACKUP.md

 >
 > - Only users with the ADMIN privilege can back up data.
 > - In each database, only one running BACKUP or RESTORE job is allowed each time.
 Otherwise, StarRocks returns an error.
+> - StarRocks does not support specifying data compression algorithm for data backup.

 ## Syntax